openstack/cinder/doc/source/configuration/block-storage/drivers/yadro-tatlin-volume-driver.rst

 #.
 Ports

-   Setup data ETH ports you want to export volumes to.
+   Setup Ethernet or FC ports you want to export volumes to.

 #.
 Hosts